 April 25, 2023 · Write a comment · Categories: Musings · Tags:

 I saw a family of mallard ducks a few days ago, with a dozen little ducklings, a mom duck watching them—and two adult male ducks.
 That left me wondering what was going on there.
-As far as I know, mallards are totally monogamous, so the mom wouldn’t have had two mates.
+As far as I know, mallards are generally monogamous, so the mom wouldn’t have had two mates.
 But I watched them for a while, and they behaved like they were all part of the same family, with the mother duck looking after the little ones and the males guarding the perimeter.

 Photo of mallard ducklings with three adult ducks.